Calculate CO2 concentration in the chloroplast or mesophyll

 The name of the column in

-that contains the normalized mesophyll conductance values (with units ofnormalized to gmc at 25 degrees C
+exdf_objthat contains the normalized mesophyll conductance values (with units ofnormalized to gmc at 25 degrees C).- total_pressure_column_name

 The name of the column in